 Federal Realty Investment Trust (FRT) Gains As Market Dips: What You Should Know

-Coming into today, shares of the real estate investment trust had gained 3.8% in the past month.
-In that same time, the Finance sector gained 3%, while the S&P 500 gained 5.85%.
+Heading into today, shares of the real estate investment trust had gained 5.22% over the past month, outpacing the Finance sector's loss of 1.97% and the S&P 500's gain of 0.17% in that time.

-Federal Realty Investment Trust will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $1.44, up 23.08% from the prior-year quarter.
+Federal Realty Investment Trust will be looking to display strength as it nears its next earnings release, which is expected to be May 5, 2022.
+On that day, Federal Realty Investment Trust is projected to report earnings of $1.44 per share, which would represent year-over-year growth of 23.08%.
 Meanwhile, our latest consensus estimate is calling for revenue of $251.84 million, up 15.44% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.92 per share and revenue of $1.02 billion.
 These totals would mark changes of +6.28% and +7.36%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for Federal Realty Investment Trust.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors should also note any recent changes to analyst estimates for Federal Realty Investment Trust.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.11% higher within the past month.
-Federal Realty Investment Trust is currently sporting a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.08% higher.
+Federal Realty Investment Trust is holding a Zacks Rank of #2 (Buy) right now.

-Valuation is also important, so investors should note that Federal Realty Investment Trust has a Forward P/E ratio of 20.63 right now.
-For comparison, its industry has an average Forward P/E of 16.11, which means Federal Realty Investment Trust is trading at a premium to the group.
+Digging into valuation, Federal Realty Investment Trust currently has a Forward P/E ratio of 21.08.
+This represents a premium compared to its industry's average Forward P/E of 16.59.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.